 Like we said, Google’s documentation is pretty good, so there are fewer complicated errors that we face.
 But we do regularly see these 3:

-This error shows up when you try to modify an assignment in the Google Classroom API that you didn’t create.
-I.e., if a teacher uses the Classroom API to create an assignment, your company can’t update it.
+This error shows up when developers try to modify an assignment in the Google Classroom API that they didn’t create.
+I.e., if a teacher uses the Classroom API to create an assignment, the company can’t update it.

-The API throws that error if you try to modify attachments for a submitted assignment.
+The API throws that error if the developer tries to modify attachments for a submitted assignment.

 - There isn’t a “global roles” concept.

-You won’t be able to identify roles like “schools”.
-If you need to define a school in a particular district, the district’s information will lump together.
+Developers won’t be able to identify roles like “schools”.
+If developer teams need to define a school in a particular district, the district’s information will lump together.

 Which One Should You Choose?

-If you build integrations yourself, no option is fast, easy, or ideal.
-We suggest to choose the LMS that your team is more equipped to tackle.
+If developers build integrations themselves, no option is fast, easy, or ideal.
+We suggest to choose the LMS that the development team is more equipped to tackle.

-- Which LMS fits better with how you sell your product?
+- Which LMS fits better with how the company sells the product?

-- Could your product easily support being contained in an iFrame window?
+- Could the product easily support being contained in an iFrame window?

 Read More on Integration